 Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > OneDrive

-Double-click on the configuration listing named as Prevent the usage of OneDrive for file storage to open the configuration page.
+Double-click on the configuration listing named Prevent the usage of OneDrive for file storage to open the configuration page.

 The Description of that page reads,